What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 Pay for the repairs yourself

 Perhaps you’re in a competitive market and don’t think the seller will agree to foot the repair bill.
 Or maybe you’re getting a great deal and have some extra funds saved.
-Your inspection report will outline the severity of the issues found so you can prioritize repairs that impact health, safety, and comfort.
+Your inspection report will outline the severity of the issues found so you can prioritize repairs that affect health, safety, and comfort.

 Share costs with the seller